Includes information on average tariff rates and types that U.S. firms should be aware of when exporting to the market.

 The dutiable value of an imported good is its cost, insurance, and freight (CIF) price, which includes the normal transaction price of the good, plus the cost of packing, freight, insurance, and seller’s commission.
 China Customs is tasked with assigning a fair value to all imports.

 To assess a dutiable value, all China Customs officers have access to a valuation database that lists appropriate valuations for various imports based on international market prices, foreign market prices, and domestic prices.
 China Customs officers check the price reported by the importer against this database.
 Normally, China Customs officers will accept the importer’s price.
-However, if the declared value is too far out of line with the database, the China Customs officer will estimate the value of the goods based on methods listed in Article 6 of China’s Administrative Regulation on Examination and Determination of the Dutiable Value of Imported and Exported Goods
+However, if the declared value is too far out of line with the database, the China Customs officer will estimate the value of the goods based on methods listed in Article 6 of China’s Administrative Regulation on Examination and Determination of the Dutiable Value of Imported and Exported Goods.

 Taxes

 On top of normal tariff duties, both foreign and domestic enterprises are required to pay value-added taxes (VAT).
 VAT is assessed on sales and importation of goods and processing, repairs, and replacement services.
 VAT is assessed after tariffs and incorporates the value of the tariff.
-China is bound by WTO rules to offer identical tax treatment for domestic and imported products.
+The PRC is bound by WTO rules to offer identical tax treatment for domestic and imported products.
 VAT is collected regularly on imports at the border.
 Importers note that their domestic competitors often fail to pay taxes.
-VAT rebates up to 17% (a full rebate) are available for certain exports.
+VAT rebates up to 17% (a full rebate) are available for certain goods.

-The Chinese government frequently adjusts VAT rebate levels to fulfill industrial policy goals.
+The PRC government frequently adjusts VAT rebate levels to fulfill industrial policy goals.
 Exporters complain that it takes months to obtain the rebates, and amounts are often miscalculated.
 Also, local budgets limit rebates, and coastal provincial authorities often run out of funds for rebates well before the end of the year.
 The applicable rebate method varies according to the date the enterprise was established.

-The U.S. signed a tax treaty with China that took effect on January 1, 1987 (United States-The People’s Republic of China Income Tax Convention).
+The U.S. signed a tax treaty with the PRC that took effect on January 1, 1987 (United States-The People’s Republic of China Income Tax Convention).
 It provides certain benefits and allows for the avoidance of double taxation, but in order to enjoy the benefits provided by the tax treaty, non-residents (enterprises and individuals) must register with their local tax authorities in accordance with Circular 124.
 The corporate income tax rate in China is 25%.

 This tax law includes two exceptions to the 25% flat rate: one for qualified small-scale and thin profit companies, which will pay 20%, and another to encourage investment by high tech companies, which will pay 15%.
 Additional incentives are available for investments in resource and water conservation, environmental protection, and work safety.
 Preferential tax treatment for investments in agriculture, animal husbandry, fisheries, and infrastructure development continues to be applied.
+Note that taxable goods and tax rates are periodically adjusted.